 As outlined in the Burial Rights section, a Certificate of Ownership must either have been acquired through purchase of burial rights earlier on a ‘pre-need’ basis or be purchased at the time of death on an ‘at-need’ basis.
 This step must be completed before the authorized agent of the deceased or funeral director can proceed with arrangements for an interment.
 Prudence Memorial Park Rules and Regulations provide further considerations when arranging for an interment.

 For whole body burial, the deceased’s family is responsible for ensuring that no toxic chemicals are used in preparing the body for burial and that the container and any clothing are biodegradable.
 Containers constructed in whole or part from chipboard, metal, exotic woods, bleached cardboard or any such artificial material are not permitted.
 Similarly, for the burial of cremated remains, the family must ensure that the container is biodegradable.

 The family is also responsible for arranging for the safe and dignified transport of the remains to the burial ground.
 For whole body transfer, this will require a burial-transit permit (see Available Options section for reference material).
-As vehicle use is prohibited within the burial ground, Prudence Memorial Park, LLC will provide a trundle and/or funeral hand-cart, as necessary, to aid the transfer of the remains from the property boundary to the gravesite.
+As vehicle use is prohibited within the burial ground, Prudence Memorial Park, LLC will provide a hand-drawn funeral wagon, to aid the transfer of the remains from the property boundary to the gravesite.